-- You may be asked to rate your pain on a scale of 0 to 10 (using the chart below) or to choose a word that best describes your pain. - Reporting your pain as a number helps you and your team know how well your treatment is working and whether to make any changes. - ▶ You will work with your care team to set an acceptable pain goal (such as keeping your pain level below 4 on the scale).
+- You may be asked to rate your pain on a scale of 0 to 10 (using the chart below) or to choose a word that best describes your pain. - Reporting your pain as a number helps you and your team know how well your treatment is working and whether to make any changes. - You will work with your care team to set an acceptable pain goal (such as keeping your pain level below 4 on the scale).

-Are There General Guidelines to Relieve Pain?
+Are There Guidelines to Relieve Pain?

 Often it is necessary to take pain medication around the clock, especially in your initial recovery at home.
 Try to manage pain before it starts or gets worse by using a pain-relief method on a regular schedule.
 If pain begins, don't wait for it to worsen before doing something.
+You may require additional pain medications after your peripheral nerve block is removed.